oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `db_version` - A valid Oracle Database version for Autonomous Database.
 * `db_workload` - The Autonomous Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous Transaction Processing database
 	* DW - indicates an Autonomous Data Warehouse database
+	* AJD - indicates an Autonomous JSON Database
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `failed_data_recovery_in_seconds` - Indicates the number of seconds of data loss for a Data Guard failover.